moinkhanif/newsweek-clone/README.md

 ## About the project

-We were to recreate Newsweek website.
+We were to recreate the Newsweek website.
 Below is the screenshot of my version of the website

 ![Newsweek](https://i.imgur.com/1HDZpCD.png)